amble & northumberland

 the existing road was diverted in order to build the Town

-Square at the end of the shopping street to provide tourist
+Square at the end of the shopping street to provide

-and accurate to within 15 seconds.
+in Europe and accurate to within 15 seconds.

 Amble Pier and Breakwater were completely refurbished

 and work was completed early in 2000, funded by English